We asked 3,000 small businesses what they need from their accountants

 The global pandemic has changed how people are spending, resulting in a cash crunch that has gripped many SMBs.
 In some countries, state intervention has supported businesses in keeping employees on payroll and delaying rent and tax, but cash is a priority.

-We asked small and medium business owners which factors were the most important for growing their business over the next year and over the next three years between:
+It’s understandable that many people still need help understanding the basics of accounting for small business.
+So we asked small and medium business owners which factors were the most important for growing their business over the next years:

 - Healthier cash flow

 - Better understanding of my business tax burden

 - Better access to available tax reliefs